mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],bpm
                    [SamplerN],bpm

-   bpm reflects the perceived (rate-adjusted) BPM of the file loaded in ChannelN
+   Reflects the perceived (rate-adjusted) :term:`BPM` of the loaded file.

    This is a :ref:`ControlPotMeter control <advanced-mixxxcontrols-controlpotmeter>`.

    :range: real-valued
-   :feedback: BPM value display
+   :feedback: :term:`BPM` value display

    .. versionchanged:: 1.10.0